Why is the doctor ignoring my symptoms?

 Rachel T. Smith

-Rachel T. Smith is an American writer and physical therapist on a temporary assignment in Germany.
+Rachel T. Smith, the author of "Why is the doctor ignoring my symptoms?," is an American writer and physical therapist on a temporary assignment in Germany.